 ASK ALL RESPONDENTS GETTING INFORMATION/NEWS ABOUT THE CORONA OUTBREAK

 Q10.
-Have you come across any of these false or misleading information about aspects of the coronavirus in the LAST WEEK?
+Have you come across any of these claims which some people are making about aspects of the Coronavirus and that could be considered as false or misleading in the LAST WEEK?
 RANDOMISE